DivyaGaurav21/stop_watch/README.md

 # stop_watch
-this is StopWatch i make this using html css and javascript
+mini project stopwatch in which i use html css and javascript